funderburkjim/webcompLearn/readme1.md

   * css in the shadow-dom.
   * default attribute values for custom element.
   * passing attribute vlue to custom element.
+* [lit-element03](https://funderburkjim.github.io/webcompLearn/lit-element03/) :  Shows how one custom element can be composed from one or more other custome elements.

 * [lit-datalist01a](https://funderburkjim.github.io/webcompLearn/lit-datalist01a/) :